 We talked about this.
 I know that you recognize the importance of that partnership with the Syrian Kurds, but just a very straightforward question.
 Do you agree that we should continue to support our partners, the SDF, in the fight against ISIS?
+Senator RUBIO.
+Yes.
+Well, absolutely.
+Not only that but I think

-Senator Rubio.
+Senator RUBIO.
 Yes.
 Well, absolutely.
 Not only that but I think we also need to recognize that there are implications to abandoning partners who have a great sacrifice and threat-actually jailed the ISIS fighters.

 One of the reasons why we were able to dismantle ISIS is because they were willing to host them in jails, a great personal threat to them, and obviously that situation is very tenuous.
 I do not want to take up a lot of your time, but I do think it is important to respond to this opportunity in Syria because it could be an opportunity.